-- Demonstrated through service to the school, local and global community
+- Character Education intentionally taught and reinforced daily and demonstrated through service to the school, local and global community

 - Whole group direct instruction that is sequential and enriched as the primary teaching approach

 - Students are provided with a structured, orderly setting appropriate to the learning activity

 - Elementary students are in straight grades.
 Students are grouped by skill ability for language arts and mathematics.
 Early literacy includes explicit instruction in phonics, spelling, and grammar.
 Horizontal enrichment opportunities are available to challenge students based on their achievement

 - Middle School students are in straight grades in Language Arts and Math and in electives, as needed.
 Students may be grouped by skill ability for core.
 Opportunities are provided for horizontal and vertical enrichment in preparation for high school programming

 - French as a second language begins in Grade 1 and is mandatory until the end of Grade 9; Music is mandatory until the end of Grade 9 with Band beginning in the middle school setting